 Dan Fox will embrace the diversity of people in Barrow.
 Listeners will explore the landmarks of work and play on the high street including iconic shops, businesses and the clubs of Cornwallis Street, alongside civic events like cycle races, and the centenary of the town hall.
 Produced in association with Full of Noises.

-Jez Riley French’s sound walk explores the positive subculture and community histories of Whitefriargate within living memories, the rich trading and social history of the street, combined with it's fascinating but often hidden, overlooked or usually inaudible sounds.
+Jez riley French’s sound walk explores the complex social, caultural and physical history of the street, combined with it's fascinating but often hidden, overlooked or usually inaudible sounds.
 Produced in association with Absolutely Cultured.

 We will share more details on each Sound Walk, the composers and the partners involved over the coming months.